Hate Nazis, Not Free Speech

 How anyone could willingly adopt their beliefs, make use of their iconography, and have the goddamn audacity to show it in public is beyond me.
 It’s foul.
 Loathsome.
 Despicable.
 If I ruled the world, anyone who dared do so much as say a positive thing about Hitler’s anti-smoking campaign would be executed in the most painful, brutal fashion I could think of, and I am a sick and twisted individual.

-But, fortunately for the world, and for the protestors in Charlottesville, Virginia in particular, I don’t rule it.
+But, fortunately for the world, and for Nazis in particular, I don’t rule it.

 Because that sort of power doesn’t belong in the hands of one person, or a group of people.
 Freedom must exist independent of what anyone, up to and including myself, might think is good or evil.
 The minute you infringe upon those freedoms that make up the cornerstone of our great nation, you set foot on a slippery slope that no one can tread for long.